Hyperbolic geometry, continued fractions and classification of the finitely generated totally ordered dimension groups: Abstract

 \section{Abstract}

-We classify polycyclic totally ordered dimension groups, i.e. dimension groups generated by dense embeddings of the lattice ${\Bbb Z}^{n}$ in the real line ${\Bbb R}$ .
-Our method is based on geometry of simple geodesics on the modular surface of genus $g\ge2$.
-The main theorem says that isomorphism classes of the polycyclic totally ordered dimension group are bijective with the reals $\alpha$ modulo the action of the group $GL(2,{\Bbb Z})$.
+We classify the polycyclic totally ordered simple dimension groups, i.e. dimension groups given by a dense embedding of lattice ${\Bbb Z}^{n}$ into the real line.
+Our method is based on the geometry of simple geodesics on the hyperbolic surface of genus $g\ge2$.
+The main theorem says that isomorphism classes of the polycyclic totally ordered dimension groups are bijective with a generic subset of reals $\alpha$ modulo the action of group $GL(2,{\Bbb Z})$.
 The result is an extension of the Effros-Shen classification of the dicyclic dimension groups.